Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 Enuse when Mute Sounds is pressed, all sounds and music is muted. | When Mute Sounds is pressed, all sounds and music is muted. | Pass
 Ensure Buttons work on all major browsers. | Buttons were tested on Chrome, Safari, Firefox and Edge on laptop and mobile devices.
 No known issues. | Pass
 Enuse music and FX sounds work on all major browsers. | Music and FX sounds were tested on Chrome, Safari, Firefox and Edge on laptop and mobile devices.
 No known issues on laptop, however on mobile devices, including tablets, music and FX sounds don't work. | Fail
+Test responsiveness of website on all screen sizes on all major browsers. | Responsiveness has been tested on Chrome browser for MacBook, on PC, iPhone, Samsung and iPad.
+Responds well to different screen sizes, however when landscape to portrait mode is change a distortion sometimes occurs with the game.
+To resolve this, if it occurs is a simple browser refresh. | PASS

-Test responsiveness of website on all screen sizes on Chrome browser       | Outcome | Pass/Fail Test responsiveness of website on all screen sizes on Safari browser       | Outcome | Pass/Fail Test responsiveness of website on all screen sizes on Firefox browse       | Outcome | Pass/Fail Test responsiveness of website on all screen sizes on Edge browser         | Outcome | Pass/Fail Ensure header and menu are fixed to top of screens                         | Outcome | Pass/Fail Ensure the website contains instructions on how to interact with the game, win the game and lose the game                                             | Outcome | Pass/Fail
+Ensure the website contains instructions on how to interact with the game, win the game and lose the game                                             | Outcome | Pass/Fail
 Ensure there's an about section, containing a brief history on the game    | Outcome | Pass/Fail Ensure the contact form is fully functional                                | Outcome | Pass/Fail